Historic Synagogue Justo Sierra 71: Architecture

+— Mónica Unikel-Fasja, Synagogues of Mexico.

 The Nidjei Israel Synagogue was created based on the need for prayer spaces as the Ashkenazi Jewish community of Mexico City grew.
 The synagogue functioned as a ceremonial, study, celebration and community work center until the mid-1960s.
 It remained closed for over three decades, but on December 13, 2009 it was re-inaugurated with a community event and reopened to house various cultural and religious activities.